-Are school captains and SRC representatives offered a position on council before other students?
+Are school captains and SRC members offered a position on council before other students?

-While being the school captain, vice-captain or a member of the SRC can provide valuable leadership experience, no students can be offered a position in the Student member category based on their standing within the school.
+While being the school captain, vice-captain, or a member of the SRC can provide valuable leadership experience, no students can be offered a position in the student member category based on their standing within the school.

-School captains and SRC members are not automatic council members.
-Voting for student leaders at the school, such as school captains and SRC representatives is a distinct and separate process to voting for Student school council members.
+Voting for student leaders at the school, such as school captains and SRC representatives, is a distinct and separate process to voting for student school council members.

-Any student interested in being a Student member of their school council is required to run for election like other council members.
+Any student interested in being a student member of their school council is required to run for election.